 With the abolition of Furnished Holiday Lettings (FHL) tax benefits from April 2025, Edinburgh's Airbnb and holiday let investors need to reassess their tax position.
 The city's new short-term let licensing requirements also create additional compliance burdens.

-Properties in Edinburgh's World Heritage areas may qualify for historic building renovation reliefs or face restrictions on improvements.
-A local property accountant understands these nuances and can advise on available tax reliefs.
+Properties in Edinburgh's New Town, Old Town, and World Heritage areas may qualify for historic building renovation reliefs but face planning restrictions.
+Professional advice ensures compliance while maximising available tax benefits.

 The Section 24 mortgage interest restriction particularly affects Edinburgh landlords due to high property values and mortgage levels.
 Consider this example: